- P through Y

 Court Services Division

-The Special Services Division is commanded by Captain Jerry Witte.
+The Court Services Division is commanded by Captain Jerry Witte.
 The division is responsible for: conducting motor vehicle title inspections required by law for stolen vehicles, fraudulent titles and odometer fraud; transportation of prisoners to court, between correctional facilities, etc.; coordination of courtroom security and maintenance of liaison with courts; coordination of the County-City campus security in an attempt to maintain a safe environment for all employees to work in.

 - The City-County Building